MyLittleCrab/usb_eject/README.md

 ### Modes

 The utility works in both console (command-line) and graphical modes.
-You can run it from the terminal as shown above, or use the included macOS GUI application `usb_eject.app` (double-click it in Finder or run `open usb_eject.app`).
+You can run it from the terminal as shown above, or use the included macOS GUI application `Eject2Net.app` (double-click it in Finder or run `open Eject2Net.app`).
 A screenshot of the GUI is shown below:

 ![GUI screenshot](ScreenshotGuiMacos.png)

 ### 1. Build the Project

-To compile the `usb_eject` utility, a `Makefile` is provided for both **macOS** and **Debian-like Linux** distributions.
+To compile the `Eject2Net` utility, a `Makefile` is provided for both **macOS** and **Debian-like Linux** distributions.

 #### Compile